suffolklibraries/sljekyll/_docs/locations-and-events.md

 ### Template

 The website uses the `library.html` layout file to create library pages (e.g. https://www.suffolklibraries.co.uk/libraries/bury-st-edmunds-library/).
+The library markdown files are fed through `library.html` to create the site's final HTML pages (e.g. `/libraries/aldeburgh-library/`).

+### Library YAML

-You can use the following YAML:
+The `library.html` layout file refers to the following YAML:

 - `branch-unique-id`: unique id used as a key in events (e.g. `ipswich-county-library`)
 - `branch-name`: the library name to display on pages (e.g. `Ipswich County Library`)